peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Added

-- Support for the gfx1250 architecture.
+- Added support for the gfx1250 architecture.

 ##### Upcoming changes